Download PDF

 What this document does.
 It establishes finished-product value from the ground up — newer-construction rent comparables on the rental side, newer-construction condominium pricing on the for-sale side — then nets back construction, soft cost, and developer profit to a recommended value for the RTI site as it sits today.
 Every comparable is sourced; every assumption is labeled.

-39 Units, Designed and Permit-Ready
+39 Units, Designed and Ready-to-Issue

 The approved scheme is a contemporary, amenitized infill apartment building — white plaster and warm wood cladding, private balconies, a landscaped frontage, and a rooftop deck — the same design language commanding premium rents and resale prices in newer Echo Park product.